videosdk-live/videosdk-rtc-react-sdk-example/README.md

 🌐 `Production Environment`:

-- You must set up an authentication server to authorise users for production.
-To set up an authentication server, refer to our official example repositories. [videosdk-rtc-api-server-examples](https://github.com/videosdk-live/videosdk-rtc-api-server-examples)
+- You must set up an authentication server to authorize users for production.
+To set up an authentication server, please take a look at our official example repositories. [videosdk-rtc-api-server-examples](https://github.com/videosdk-live/videosdk-rtc-api-server-examples)

 ## 🧩 Project Overview